 Digital transformation has rapidly accelerated connectivity—more devices, apps, and users are connecting to enterprise networks than ever before—resulting in an ever-expanding attack surface.
 This had led to new security challenges and concerns; in fact, 73% of respondents in a joint survey with Sapio Research indicated they were concerned about the size of their digital attack surface.

-To modernise your cybersecurity strategy, you must understand the imminent risks.
-Our Midyear Roundup Report helps CISOs and security leads anticipate what’s next, enabling a stronger cyber defence strategy to recognise, assess, and mitigate cyber threats.
+To modernize your cybersecurity strategy, you must understand the imminent risks.
+Our Midyear Roundup Report helps CISOs and security leads anticipate what’s next, enabling a stronger cyber defense strategy to recognize, assess, and mitigate cyber threats.

 Trend Micro Midyear 2022 Cybersecurity Roundup Report